 Choosing the right type of child care is one of the most important decisions parents can make.
 A lot of time can be spent thinking about the type of care, will it suit my needs now and in the future, what is the best child care?

 Determining the type of care your child needs.
-Consider their temperament, likes and dislikes, health, interests and behavior, developmental play and learning styles, interaction with other children, and need for individualised attention should be considered.
+Consider their temperament, likes and dislikes, health, interests and behaviour, developmental play and learning styles, interaction with other children, and need for individualised attention should be considered.

 What are the different types of services?